Maintenance of Status

 Choosing your transfer release date:

 - Students who are graduating/have graduated: You should notrequest a date before you have completed classes at Penn State, but you must request a date within your 60 day grace period.
-DISSA suggests using the day after graduation as the transfer release date.
+ISSA suggests using the day after graduation as the transfer release date.

 - Students on OPT: You may choose any date; however, your OPT will end automatically on the date you choose, regardless of the dates on your OPT card.
-DISSA recommends that you choose a date close to the end of OPT, if possible.
+ISSA recommends that you choose a date close to the end of OPT, if possible.

 - Students who have NOT graduated and are transferring between semesters: You should choose a date before the beginning of the next semester at Penn State and before classes begin at your new school.Students transferring in the middle of a semester: This is not advisable as you may not receive a refund of your tuition money and may receive all “W” grades on your transcript for the semester.
 However, if you decide to transfer within a semester, you must maintain status at Penn State until your transfer release date.